savannahostrowski/gruyere/README.md

 # gruyere 🧀
-A tiny program for viewing + killing ports.
+A tiny (and pretty) program for viewing + killing ports.

+I created this program so that I could stop trying to remember the command and all the right flags to view processes on listening ports.
+This program really just wraps `lsof -i -P -n -sTCP:LISTEN` to get the processes and their PIDs.
+You can select a process and also kill it using the TUI.
+The process list has filtering enabled as well (useful if you've got a lot going on; just hit `/` and search by port or PID).

 It's called "gruyere" because ports reminded me of holes and gruyere is a cheese with many holes! 🧀